zng-ui/zng/TODO/_current.md

 * Image render requests a parent window, it causes errors because window with parents can't be parent of the image headless window.
     - We need the parent to load the right color-scheme in the image.
+    - Allow headless children in any headed window?

 * Implement `markdown!`.
     - List number horizontal alignment.